UTSCCSCC01/projectf21-gmt-8-gang/doc/sprint2/sprint2.md

 -Content page Backend for donation goals (Assigned to Angus) -Donation goal DB (Assigned to Angus)

+User story 99)Final check for demo (Assigned to Suguru)

 User story 104)Update so that multiple transactions will be shown in profile (Assigned to Angus)

 User story 105)Documentation related tasks for sprint2 (Assigned to Andreas)